Wolfrine/GrowthWebsite/README.md

 - Also includes detailed overview of SaaS application - GT Gurukul

-# Working pattern
+# Working pattern - Keep it Agile!
 - Add next to do here - whatever is in mind
 - Share this md file with chat GPT and ask to summarize it in md format and update here
-- Create new chat for any new to do that is taken up
+- Discuss in new chat in chat gpt for any new to do that is taken up
-- Always check for best design and create template first
+- Create template first for the next item taken up - always check for best design
 - Plan Firestore structure and then integrate UI + Firestore
 - On completion of the to do, summarize and update here
 - Take a break and check for UX enhancements